All Products

 When you call a MaxCompute UDF, the following issues related to classes or dependencies may occur:

-• Issue 1: The error message ClassNotFoundException or Some dependencies are missing appears.
+• Issue 1: The job fails with a ClassNotFoundException or the error Some dependencies are missing.

 • Causes:

-• Cause 1: The JAR file that is specified when you create the UDF is invalid.
+• Cause 1: The JAR package specified when you registered the function is incorrect.

-• Cause 2: One or more JAR files on which the UDF depends are not uploaded to MaxCompute.
-For example, the required third-party package is not uploaded.
+• Cause 2: A JAR package that the UDF depends on was not uploaded to MaxCompute.
+For example, a required third-party package was not uploaded as a resource.

-• Cause 3: The UDF is not called in the MaxCompute project in which the UDF is created.
-For example, a MaxCompute UDF is created in a development project but is called in a production project.
+• Cause 3: The UDF is called from the wrong project.
+The UDF does not exist in the MaxCompute project where the job is running.
+For example, the UDF was registered in a development project but is being called from a production project.

 • Solutions:

-• Solution to Cause 1: Check the content of the JAR file and confirm that the JAR file contains all the required classes.
-Then, repackage resources into a JAR file, and upload the file to your MaxCompute project.
-For more information about how to package resources into files and upload the files to your MaxCompute project, see Package a Java program, upload the package, and create a MaxCompute UDF.
+• For Cause 1: Verify that the JAR package is correct and contains the required class.
+Repackage the code and upload the new JAR to your MaxCompute project.
+For more information, see Package a Java program, upload the package, and create a MaxCompute UDF.

 • Causes: